KitWallace/graphviz/README.md

 dotML is transformed to dot via XSL from http://martin-loetzsch.de/DOTML/

 ##Prerequites##
-- graphviz has been installed - only dot is used
+- graphviz has been installed
 - exist 2.0

 ##Version 1 limitations##
+- only dot is used
-- Only SVG is generated
+- only SVG is generated